Treats leukemia in combination with other medicines.

-- Your doctor will prescribe your exact dose and tell you how often it should be given.
-This medicine is given through a needle placed in one of your veins.
+- Your doctor will prescribe your dose and schedule.
+This medicine is given through a needle placed in a vein.
 This medicine is given slowly, so your IV tube will remain in place for 30 to 60 minutes.

 - You will receive this medicine while you are in a hospital or cancer treatment center.
 A nurse or other trained health professional will give you this medicine.